Exploiting Observation Bias to Improve Matrix Completion: Experiments

-We then generated the subgaussian noise terms $\xi_{ij}$ by sampling $n^2$ entries i.i.d from a standard normal distribution.
-Finally, the partially-observed noisy outcome matrix $\bfY$ was generated by setting $y_{ij} = x_{ij} + \xi_{ij}$ if $a_{ij} = 1$ and $y_{ij}$ to be a null value otherwise.

 \textbf{Algorithms compared.} We compare the performance of the proposed algorithm against a standard matrix completion algorithm $\USVT$.
-In the experiments, we utilize a practical implementation of the proposed $\MNN$ algorithm where (i) $\bfA$ is used in place of $\tilde\bfA$ in the distance estimation step and (ii) the matrix completion from the clustered outcome matrix is done using alternating least squares (ALS).
-We compare against a modified version of $\USVT$ where the rank of the matrix is known, allowing for more comparable performance against $\MNN$ which utilizes the matrix rank.
+In the experiments, we utilize a practical implementation of the proposed $\MNN$ as explained in Section \ref{sec:exp-mnn-implementation}.
+We compare against a modified version of $\USVT$ where knowledge of the rank of the matrix is known, allowing for more comparable performance against $\MNN$ which utilizes the matrix rank.
 We note that $\MNN$ is designed to handle biased data while the modified $\USVT$ algorithm is not.

-\textbf{Metrics.} We use $R^2$ score, MSE, and MAE to assess the similarity of the estimated full outcome matrix with the true outcome matrix.
+\textbf{Metrics.} We use $R^2$ score, MSE, MAE, and max error to assess the similarity of the estimated full outcome matrix with the true outcome matrix.
 We directly compare the distribution of estimated entries to the distribution of true outcomes to assess the bias of the algorithms.

-\textbf{Experiment setup.} We performed two different experiments with the described algorithms.
-Throughout both experiments, we used 16-fold cross-validation to tune the hyperparameters.
+\textbf{Experiment setup.} We performed two different experiments with the described algorithms, using 16-fold cross-validation to tune the hyperparameters.
 In the first experiment, we tried 3 values of $n \in \{100, 562, 3162\}$.
 We set $\rho_n = n^{-1/4}$.
 We then ran both $\MNN$ and modified $\USVT$ with these values of $n$ and compared the resulting estimates.
 In the second experiment, we set $n = 1000$ and tested 3 values of $\beta \in \{0, 1/6, 1/4\}$.
 We set $\rho_n = n^{-\beta}$.
 We then again ran both $\MNN$ and modified $\USVT$ and compared the bias of the resulting estimates.
-We concluded by doing 10 experimental runs of both $\MNN$ and modified $\USVT$ with all of these $\rho_n = n^{-\beta}$ values and to calculate the $R^2$, MSE, and MAE as a function of $n$ for each $\beta$.
+We concluded by running 10 experimental repeats of $\MNN$ and modified $\USVT$ using data generated with different random seeds for each of these $\rho_n = n^{-\beta}$ values.
+These final runs were used to calculate the $R^2$, MSE, MAE, and max error as a function of $n$ for each $\beta$.